nasa/mmt/README.md

      = 1.9.1 : gem install rdoc-data; rdoc-data --install
     >= 1.9.2 : you're good to go!

+#### Aditional Install Steps
+Some operating systems may require additional steps.

+Mac OS X 10.14.6 moved some required libraries around which has been known to cause nokogiri to not install, if you have errors with that gem, you may need to run the following:

+    open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg

+Details can be found on nokogiri's [site](https://nokogiri.org/tutorials/installing_nokogiri.html#macos).

+#### Database

 Check your `/config/` directory for a `database.yml` file (with no additional extensions).
 If you do not have one, duplicate* the `database.yml.example` file and then rename it to `database.yml`.

 *_Note: Do not simply rename the `database.yml.example` file as it is being tracked in Git and has its own history._